pingcap/docs/br/backup-and-restore-overview.md

 ## Use backup and restore

-The way to use the backup and restore feature varies with the deployment method of TiDB.
+The way to use BR varies with the deployment method of TiDB.
 This document introduces how to use the br command-line tool to back up and restore TiDB cluster data in an on-premise deployment.

 For information about how to use this feature in other deployment scenarios, see the following documents:

 - [Back Up and Restore TiDB Deployed on TiDB Cloud](https://docs.pingcap.com/tidbcloud/backup-and-restore): It is recommended that you create TiDB clusters on [TiDB Cloud](https://www.pingcap.com/tidb-cloud/?from=en).
 TiDB Cloud offers an easy way to deploy and manage databases to let you focus on your applications.
 - [Back Up and Restore Data Using TiDB Operator](https://docs.pingcap.com/tidb-in-kubernetes/stable/backup-restore-overview): If you deploy a TiDB cluster using TiDB Operator on Kubernetes, it is recommended to back up and restore data using Kubernetes CustomResourceDefinition (CRD).

-## Backup and restore features
+## BR features

-TiDB backup and restore provides the following features:
+TiDB BR provides the following features:

 - Back up cluster data: You can back up full data (**full backup**) of the cluster at a certain time point, or back up the data changes in TiDB (**log backup**, in which log means KV changes in TiKV).